9/11 and Respiratory Cancers 20 Years Later

 An estimated 400,000 to 500,000 residents, first responders, victims, rescue and clean crews, and others were exposed to the dust after 2 million tons of debris piled on top of ground zero.
 It took about 100 days for fires to be extinguished, and even longer for the dust cloud to completely settle.

-Rate of Respiratory Cancers on The Climb Among The Exposed
+Rate of Respiratory Cancers and Mesothelioma for Exposed Workers

 A least 1,880 first responders, survivors, and cleanup crew have died from an illness that would have been caused by exposure to toxins surrounding ground zero following the attacks.
 First responders and rescue crews spent the most time around the wreckage and were at the greatest risk for developing a severe health effect.